fantrove/fantrove.github.io/README.md

-# 🌟 FanTrove – The Ultimate Collection of Special Characters & Emojis!
+# 🌟 FanTrove – The Ultimate Collection of Special Characters, Emojis & Symbols!

-FanTrove is a website that gathers **special characters** and **emojis** from all platforms in one place!
+FanTrove is a website that gathers **special characters**, **emojis**, and **symbols** from all platforms in one place!
 No more wasting time searching across different sources—we make it easy and fast for you to copy and use them instantly. ✨

 ## 🚀 Why Choose FanTrove?
 ✔ **Easy to Use** – Just open the website and start using it, no installation required!
-✔ **Comprehensive Collection** – Special characters & emojis from various platforms, perfect for game names, social media, or Discord.
+✔ **Comprehensive Collection** – Special characters, emojis & symbols for game names, social media, Discord, and more.
-✔ **Constant Updates** – New characters and emojis are added regularly so you never miss out!
+✔ **Constant Updates** – New characters and symbols are added regularly so you never miss out!

 ## 🔧 **Current Website Status**
 ⚠️ **The website is still under development and is not yet available for actual use.**